Guns

 1896 Swedish Mauser

 Most countries would have been thrilled to manufacture a gun as fine as the Swedes rebuilt theirs.
 Other than a couple missmatched (non critical) parts, this 1913 Carl Gustavs rebuild could easily be passed off as new.
-The bore as perfect, the bluing is perfect and the stock is new.
-It cost $79 by mail order as recently as half a dozen years ago.
-The funny spot on the safety is a lead seal.
+The bore is perfect, the bluing is perfect and the stock is new.
+It cost $79 by mail order and I don't recall asking for a "hand picked" gun.
+The funny spot on the safety is a lead seal wired to the safety.
 Oh, and its accurate too.
 There is a great story, when Mauser built the first model '96 rifles under contract, the Swedish government required them to use Swedish steel specifications.
 Imagine telling the Germans their steel wasn't good enough.

 1896 Swedish Mauser

 Among the late 19th and early 20th century Mausers, its hard to say which was the absolute pinnacle of quality.
-I've never seen a Gew 98 which didn't look as though it had been dug up 20 years after the battle, but the 1909 Argentine must be awful close to the top.
-This example has the matching brass and steel muzzle cover as well.
-If I own a rifle which never fired another round after being proofed, this is it.
+I've never seen a mint Gew 98 to compare, but the 1909 Argentine must be awful close to the top.
+After attending the Pomona gun show several times, and seeing some really beautiful rifles for sale, I figured it was about time to buy one for myself.
+And it was just in time too, a year later the local government assholes outlawed gun shows in Pomona.
+Heaven forbid they should draw money and commerce to the property.
+This example has the matching brass and steel muzzle cover.
+If I own a rifle which defines new or mint condition, this is it.

 Model 1911 Schmidt Rubin